hedgeyedev/paypal-ipn-forwarder/README.md

 ### Configure the IPN address in your PayPal sandbox(es).

-In each PayPal sandbox, configure the *server*'s URL for PayPal to send the IPN messages to.
+In each PayPal sandbox, configure the server's URL for PayPal to send the IPN messages to.

 [PayPal's guide](https://cms.paypal.com/cms_content/CA/en_US/files/developer/IPNGuide.pdf) describes
 how to do this in section 3 on page 23.